silaman/chef-icp/README.md

 - `knife ssh 'name:icp-mbp' 'sudo chef-client' --ssh-user labrat --ssh-password 'Obj#ct00' --attribute chef_ip`
 - `knife ssh 'name:icp-work1' 'sudo chef-client' --ssh-user labrat --ssh-password 'Obj#ct00' --attribute chef_ip`
 - `knife ssh 'name:icp-work2' 'sudo chef-client' --ssh-user labrat --ssh-password 'Obj#ct00' --attribute chef_ip`

+## Watch Out
+These scenarios can cause a problem.
+It might be possible to develop a solution to eliminate the problem.
+Until then, watch out.

+- ***Correction.
+This does NOT seem to be a problem.
+Need to verify*** When a VM is restored to a snapshot before it became a chef node through a bootstrap, the corresponding node should be deleted.
+If the node is not deleted and we run the recipe 12_master_node, the ssh_known_hosts function will create a known_hosts entry with the node's client key, which is invalid as the corresponding VM does not exist.
+When we bootstrap the restored VM, chef will create a new node and client key, compounding the problem.

+ #1: Restore all VM to pre bootstrap.
+Do not delete nodes from Chef.
+Start mbp & work1 (work2 powered off).
+Node mpb: bootstrap, set run list, run chef client. `ssh_known_hosts` creates an entry for `work1` in `/etc/ssh/ssh_known_hosts` and states `action add up to date` for `work2` -- the message is a surprise, but in the correct direction.
+ #2: Node work1: bootstrap, set run list, run chef client.
+Log into mbt as labrat. `ssh -i ~/.ssh/master.id_rsa root@work1.icp.site` logs into `work1` as `root`.
+Surprised, but pleased at the result.
+ #3: Node work1: bootstrap, set run list, run chef client.
+Log into mbt as labrat. `ssh -i ~/.ssh/master.id_rsa root@work1.icp.site`. work2 is an unknown host.
+ #4: Node mbp: run chef client.
+Chef adds `/etc/ssh/ssh_known_hosts` entries for work1 & work2. `ssh -i ~/.ssh/master.id_rsa root@work1.icp.site` logs into `work1` as `root`.
+Surprised, but pleased at the result.